newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 ## Packaging for iOS
 `gradlew ios:createIPA`

-This will create an IPA that you distribute to the Apple App Store.
+This will create an IPA in the ìos/build/robovm` folder that you distribute to the Apple App Store.
 You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)